Technology of the New York City Subway: Platform door pilots

 On July 13, 2022, the MTA released a request for proposals for a design-build contract to install PSDs at the three pilot stations.
 To ensure the maintenance of the PSDs, there will be a separate long-term maintenance contract.
 The platforms at the stations will be rebuilt to support the weight of the PSDs, including the replacement of concrete and rubbing boards, the repositioning of tactile tiles, and steel reinforcement.
 Wayside-only berthing systems will be installed, with stopping locations at Times Square and Third Avenue being synchronized with the existing CBTC signal system.
 At these two stations, existing track will be replaced.
 To ensure riders can exit trains in the case of an emergency, emergency exit doors with push bars will be installed in the three stations, and to prevent riders from being trapped between the PSDs and train doors, door entrapment sensors will be installed.
 A PSD storage room and a PSD control room will be constructed in each station.
-The doors are planned to be installed starting in April 2023 at a cost of $6 million.
+The doors are planned to be installed starting in December 2023 at a cost of $6 million.
+Designs for the platform doors were being finalized by June 2023.

+Other pilot programs

+In 2023, short barriers were installed at the centers of the platforms at 57th Street, Bedford Avenue, and Crescent Street to reduce the probability of passengers being pushed into the tracks.
+In 2024, the MTA announced that it would install low platform fences at four stations (including 191st Street and Clark Street) to reduce the likelihood of passengers falling onto the tracks.
+The barriers consist of low yellow fences, spaced along the length of the platform; there are no sliding platform screen doors between the barriers.
+The barriers have since been installed at additional stations, including Fifth Avenue, Flushing–Main Street, and multiple BMT Canarsie Line stations.
+By July 2025, platform fences had been installed at 56 stations.